Table of Contents

 How to Get Your Child Support Money If The Other Parent Is Not Paying

 If you or someone you know is in a situation similar to this, we recommend that you speak with a talented child support lawyer.
 You have legal options to receive this child support – such as a child support bank account garnishment – and working with someone who knows the ins-and-outs of child support laws in Arizona will help guarantee that you receive this money.
-To get in contact with our family law team here at JacksonWhite, you can either give us a call at (480) 467-4348 or fill out a form online.

 You Have Legal Options to Receive Child Support